BehRoooz/EnrichmentAnalyzer/README.md

-# GO and Pathway Enrichment Analysis Pipeline
+# EnrichmentAnalyzer: GO and Pathway Enrichment Analysis Pipeline

 A reproducible pipeline for performing Gene Ontology (GO) and pathway enrichment analysis on differentially expressed genes (DEGs) from XLSX files.